voiceflow/vfnlu-tests/src/benchmarks/README.md

 4. Open a pull request with the new datafiles and the new VF files.

 ## Results
-VFNLU outperforms DialogFlow CX (DFCX), Rasa and Lex v2  on the four benchmarks included.
+VFNLU outperforms DialogFlow CX, Lex v2 and Rasa DIET  on the four benchmarks included.
+It splits two benchmarks with Rasa on LMF (contrastive learning)
 ![VFNLU vs Other NLUs](figures/nlu_accuracy.png)

 ## NLU vs LLMs